PokemonGoMap/RocketMap/docs/advanced-install/docker.md

     ngrok http pogomap:5000
 ```

-After the container is launched, we need to discover what domain you've been assigned.
+After the ngrok container is launched, we need to discover what domain you've been assigned.
 The following command can be used to obtain the domain:

 ```
 docker run --rm --link ngrok \